TheIconfactory/Tapestry/Documentation/API.md

 	]
 ```

 The `extract` regex pattern begins and ends with a single slash ("/") character.
-The first capture group in the pattern is used to set the variable’s value.
 If no match is found, the rule fails and the connector is not offered as a suggestion.
+The `variable` parameter can contain a single variable name or a comma separated list.

 All regular expressions are, like the web itself, case insensitive.
 The pattern "/foo/" will match "FOOBAR" in both the URL and HTML.